Jump to:

 Available or current treatment guidelines

 Treatment guidelines for the nonathletic population with cervical stenosis are largely based on systematic reviews of patients with nonspecific axial neck pain.
-No single nonoperative intervention has proven superior to another; however, supervised exercise is likely to be more beneficial than treatments which do not employ such an approach.24 In a retrospective cohort analysis of 90,000 adult patients with cervical stenosis, 92.6% were successfully treated non-operatively while 7.4% failed non-operative management and opted for anterior cervical discectomy and fusion (ACDF) surgery.25 Failure rates of non-operative therapies were higher in smokers (11%), those having cervical epidural steroid injections (CESI) (11%) and males (8%).25 Additionally, a greater percentage of patients characterized as non-operative failures utilized opioid analgesics, muscle relaxants and CESI, as well as costing double the amount of those patients characterized as non-operative successes.25
+No single non-operative intervention has proven superior to another; however, supervised exercise is likely to be more beneficial than treatments which do not employ such an approach.29 In a retrospective cohort analysis of 90,000 adult patients with cervical stenosis, 92.6% were successfully treated non-operatively while 7.4% failed non-operative management and opted for anterior cervical discectomy and fusion (ACDF) surgery.30 Failure rates of non-operative therapies were higher in smokers (11%), those having cervical epidural steroid injections (CESI) (11%) and males (8%).29 Additionally, a greater percentage of patients characterized as non-operative failures utilized opioid analgesics, muscle relaxants, and CESI, as well as costing double the amount of those patients characterized as non-operative successes.30

 At different disease stages

-In later stages, patients may suffer an acute injury exacerbating their chronic stenosis causing a central cord syndrome.
+In later stages, patients with CSM who suffer an acute hyperextension injury to their cervical spine may develop a central cord syndrome.
 In such cases, inpatient rehabilitation is paramount to help them restore lost function.
 Neurologic injury, however, may not be reversible.

 Coordination of care

-Physiatrists are well trained to coordinate care for both the nonathletic and athletic patient populations with cervical stenosis.
-Older patients with advanced disease may require physical, occupational, and psychologic therapies depending on their impairments, as well as social work services to assist with community reintegration.
+Physiatrists are well trained to coordinate care for both the non-athletic and athletic patient populations with cervical stenosis.
+Older patients with advanced disease may require physical, occupational, and psychological therapies depending on their impairments, as well as social work services to assist with community reintegration.

 Early neurosurgical consultation for athletes sustaining a single episode of cervical neuropraxia may be prudent, especially in those players found to have underlying stenosis who wish to return to full contact play (which will be subsequently discussed).